jhoneill/jhoneill.github.io/_posts/2019-12-13-Data-in-the-data.md

   [Parameter(Position=1,Mandatory=$true)]
   [string]$Selection,
 {% endhighlight %}
-The old syntax of `–XPath "something"` has become `–By Xpath –selection "something"` or `–By Xpath "something"` (because “something” will be assumed to be selection) or simply `"something"` (because `–By` defaults to "Xpath".) and the main part of the code becomes one line
+<p style="margin-bottom:0;margin-top:1.3334em">The old syntax of <code>–XPath "something"</code> has become <code>–By Xpath –Selection "something"</code> or <code>–By Xpath "something"</code> (because “something” will be assumed to be the vaue for selection) or simply <code>"something"</code> (because <code>–By</code> defaults to "Xpath") and the main part of the code becomes one line</p>
+{% highlight powerShell %}
 $Target.FindElements([OpenQA.Selenium.By]::$By($Selection))
+{% endhighlight %}
 The static method is selected using a parameter value, which is validated to be one of the allowed methods; and the value passed to the method always comes from the same parameter.
 But this won’t (yet) work with the original syntax.
-However, because `-By` isn’t mandatory,and I have created aliases for the new selection parameter using the “lost” names the new version can still be called with  `-xpath "Something"`.
+However, because `-By` isn’t mandatory, and I have created aliases for the new `selection` parameter using the “lost” names the new version can still be called with  `-xpath "Something"`.
 It needs a little extra code (which appears below) to recognise that has happened and set `$By` to the right value.
-First it finds the name which was used to call the function (it might be an alias, or the function might be renamed), then if the `–By` parameter hasn’t been supplied and the command line reads `InvocationName  <<anything except ‘>’, ‘|’ or ‘;’>> –ParameterAlias` it captures the parameter alias and puts it into `$by`
+First it finds the name which was used to call the function (it might be an alias, or the function might be renamed), then if the `–By` parameter hasn’t been supplied and the command line reads `InvocationName  <<anything except ‘>’, ‘|’ or ‘;’>> –ParameterAlias` it captures the alias and puts that into `$by`:
 {% highlight powerShell %}
   $mi = $MyInvocation.InvocationName
   if(-not $PSBoundParameters.ContainsKey("By") -and